rowjay007/url-shortening-service/technical.md

 ## From Prototype to Problem: The Hidden Costs of a 'Simple' Handler

-Let's start with the honest reality of a version one.
 The goal is to get a functional endpoint up and running as quickly as possible.
 Using a framework like Gin, it's tempting to put everything in one place.
 The result is often a handler that does far too much.

 Consider this initial `createShortURL` handler: